-- > The Power and Renewable Energy Laboratory - > The Robotics and Automation Laboratory

-- > The Main Undergraduate Teaching Laboratory - > The Telecommunications and Digital Signal Processing Laboratory - > The Computer Suites (Linux and Windows)

-· The School offers student-led surgeries in the areas of electronics and computing.
+- > The Power and Renewable Energy Laboratory Engineering Laboratory - > The Robotics and Automation Laboratory Energy Engineering Laboratory - > The Control Engineering The Main Undergraduate Teaching Laboratory - > The Telecommunications and Digital Signal Processing Laboratory - > The Computer Suites (Linux and Windows) - The School offers student-led surgeries in the areas of electronics and computing.

-\cdot The School has an Industrial Liaison Officer whose particular role is to maintain contact with employers, although most staff maintain good industrial and research links.
+• The School has an Industrial Liaison Officer whose particular role is to maintain contact with employers, although most staff maintain good industrial and research links.

-\cdot The university's Careers and Employability Service office offers a wide range of guidance and support to students to enable them to secure placements.
+\cdot The Careers Employability Office offers a wide range of guidance and support to students to enable them to secure placements.